abimunoz/bluevr/readme.md

 # [BLUEVR](https://thawing-ridge-53961.herokuapp.com/)
-Create, store and delete shapes (entities) in webVR
+Create, store and delete shapes (entities) in WebVR
 ![](assets/assets1.png?raw=true)

 ## OVERVIEW
-This full-stack web application allows users to create shapes in a webVR environment without having to write any code.
+This web application allows users to create shapes in a WebVR environment without having to write any code.
 Instead of writing code, the user inputs information regarding the desired geometry, color and position of a new entity.
 After, the user clicks on the create button to store the entity’s information database and also render a new entity in the bowser.

 ![](assets/assets2.png?raw=true)